scipy-conference/scipy_proceedings/papers/mellissa_cross_t/mellissa_cross_t.rst

        xpos = 0
        ypos += rowspan

-Axes are stored in ``paleofig.axes`` as a nested list, where the sublists contain Axes in the same rows.
+Axes are stored in ``paleofig.axes`` as a nested list, where the sublists contain axes in the same rows.
 Next, two parameters that dictate spine visibility are initialized:

 ``paleofig.dataside_list``
   This list indicates where each row's y axis spine, ticks, and label are visible.
 This by default alternates sides from left to right (top to bottom in ``YGrid``), starting at left, unless indicated otherwise during the initialization of  ``paleofig``, or changed later on by the user.
 ``paleofig.stackpos_list``
   This list controls the x (main) axis visibility.
 Each row's entry is based on the physical location of the axis in the plot; by default only the x axes at the top and bottom of the figure are shown and the x axes of middle rows are invisible.
 Each list is exposed and can be user-modified, if desired, to meet the demands of the particular figure.

-These two lists serve as keys to TrendVis formatting dictionaries and as arguments to Axes (and Axes child) methods.
+These two lists serve as keys to TrendVis formatting dictionaries and as arguments to axes (and axes child) methods.
 At any point, the user may call:

 .. code-block:: python
    :linenos: